Brick kilns: A hidden industry

 Equine working patterns in Kathmandu's brick kilns

-In Pakistan, India, Nepal, Afghanistan and Egypt, Brooke teams offer emergency treatment and vaccinations, as well as advice on disease prevention.
-To bring about lasting change, we work closely with local service providers such as farriers, saddlers and cart makers which are often difficult for poor communities to access.
+In Pakistan, India, Nepal and Afghanistan Brooke teams offer advice on disease prevention and animal welfare.
+To bring about lasting change, we work closely with local service providers such as farriers, saddlers and cart makers which are often difficult for communities to access.

 “It really struck home what a tough environment it is here in the brick kilns for the animals and their owners, a stark contrast to the lives horses in the UK enjoy,” says Brooke Ambassador Major Richard Waygood MBE.
 “The people however, have a huge amount of pride in their animals – this can clearly be seen by the way they have welcomed Brooke into their communities and are embracing the advice given.”